Meralco Electricity Rates and Your Solar ROI

 Net Metering Credits and the Meralco Rate

 Under the ERC Net Metering Program, excess solar electricity exported to the Meralco grid is credited to your bill at the applicable Meralco rate.
-This means net metering credits are not a fixed peso amount — they fluctuate with the Meralco rate just as your consumption charges do.
+This means net metering credits fluctuate with the Meralco rate — when the rate is high, your credits are worth more.

 How to Calculate Your Personal Solar ROI from Your Meralco Bill